testjv/gitcointests/README.md

-just testing gitcoin new features
+Just testing gitcoin new features!